trannhukhoinguyen/sudden-satori/THEME_SUBMISSION.md

-# Volks-Typo - Astro Theme Submission Guide
+# Sudden Satori - Astro Theme Submission Guide

-This guide helps you prepare and submit Volks-Typo to the Astro theme portal.
+This guide helps you prepare and submit Sudden Satori to the Astro theme portal.

 ## Pre-Submission Checklist